ZeroStudMuffin/CEA2/README.md

   passed to ML Kit, and a dialog with collected debug logs for troubleshooting.
 - A **Tune Pipeline** button in debug mode opens sliders and fields for adjusting OCR preprocessing values during the current session.
- - Batch Binning is enabled by default, allowing multiple captures before assigning a bin.
-An **Add Item** button saves each roll/customer pair and a **Show Items** dialog lists them. **Send Record** uploads all queued items at once.
+- A **Batch mode** checkbox on the main screen controls whether captures queue multiple items or use a single-record flow.
+When unchecked a full-screen **Bins** menu appears once roll and customer are recognised; choosing a bin immediately uploads the record.
+When checked an **Add Item** button saves each roll/customer pair and a **Show Items** dialog lists them so they can be sent together.
 - On startup the app fetches a list of valid 4-digit PINs from a Google Sheet and prompts the user to enter one.
 The main screen remains disabled until a correct PIN is provided.